l7aur/ChessEngine/README.md

 ### How To Play

-Run the *main.cpp* file in the workspace.
+Download the *main.exe* file and the *Sprites* folder.
+Place them in the same directory.

+Run the *main.exe* file.
 A pop-up window should appear.

 ### Resources